Having trouble with a device? Make sure everything is connected properly, the device has power, and that it’s set up correctly.

 Update a device driver using Windows Update

-- On the Windows Update page, select Install updates.
-Windows Update will tell you if the updates were successfully installed.
+- Under Windows Update, select Check for updates.
+Windows Update will tell you if you need any updates or not, and whether the latest updates were successfully installed.

 Download and install a driver yourself